-Following the September 8th Busch Series race at Richmond International Raceway, driver Kevin Grubb refused a random drug test request, resulting in a suspension for an indefinite period of time by NASCAR.
-In doing so, the 28-year old Mechanicsville, VA native may have effectively ended his career as a stock car driver within the sanctioning body, despite the controversy surrounding his latest suspension.
+Following the Sept.
+8 Busch Series race at Richmond International Raceway, driver Kevin Grubb refused a random drug test request, resulting in a suspension for an indefinite period of time by NASCAR.
+In doing so, the 28-year old Mechanicsville, Va. native may have effectively ended his career as a stock car driver within the sanctioning body, despite the controversy surrounding his latest suspension.

 The driver, as part of his reinstatement agreement, had participated in a drug rehabilitation program with random drug testing during his period of suspension, and was required to submit to continued random drug testing at times and places of NASCAR’s choosing following his reinstatement.

 NASCAR spokesman Jim Hunter said, “He did not give any reason Friday night, he just refused twice to submit to a test and part of his reinstatement was that he would agree.”
 Hunter continued, “Our medical liaisons have experience and know what they are doing, and they explained the consequences to him several times (to no avail).”

 Based on those comments, it seems we have a simple open and shut case, right?
 One would think so.
 However, according to the Richmond Times-Dispatch, Grubb claims to have no memory of refusing to submit to a drug test after his crash.
-Grubb is quoted by the Richmond, VA newspaper as saying, “I don’t remember most of being at the track.
+Grubb is quoted by the Richmond, Va. newspaper as saying, “I don’t remember most of being at the track.
 I had people pulling me in 20 different directions.
 I ended up leaving from what I understand.”

 Grubb theorizes on his reason for refusing the mandatory testing by stating to the Times-Dispatch, “I’m guessing that explains me acting crazy at the track.
 I didn’t know what was going on.”
 At the time of the interview, Grubb also expressed his willingness to be tested immediately.